ChandanieT/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/RML5ZMz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Tiket #991648 is no longer an open ticket because it was automatically closed when the status was changed to "resloved" and is now located under the closed tab.
+Ticket #991648 is no longer an open ticket because it was automatically closed when the status was changed to "resloved" and is now located under the closed tab.
 </p>
 <br />